TwitchBronBron/bronley.com/submitted.md

+---
+layout: page
+title: Thanks!
+permalink: /submitted/
+---

-Thank you for your comment submission.
+Thank you for your comment.
 It will be added to the site shortly.